 This can lead to a condition know as tablespace fragmentation, where a tablespace contains holes that cannot be reused for new extents.

-The following Slide Show shows how this type of fragmentation can occur.
+The following set of diagrams show how this type of fragmentation can occur.

 Diagnosing tablespace fragmentation